IBM/wcs-ocaml/docs/index.md

 in WCS.

 The user is expected to ask _who is there?_.
-To capture this intent but not match exactly on this input, we can define a WCS intent with some examples to train the Natural Language Understanding component of WCS:
+To capture this intent without looking for an exact match, we can define a WCS intent using multiple examples to train the NLU:

 ```ocaml
 let who_intent =